partnercloudsupport/aws-amplify-unicorntrivia-workshop/README.md

 Below are some additional resources for further development!
 Feel free to skip on forward to the clean up section [here](https://github.com/awslabs/aws-amplify-unicorntrivia-workshop#wrap-up)!

+## Continuing Onwards!

+If you have some extra time, let's take a look at how to add our own questions.
+Lets navigte to the AdminPanel root directory.
+From here we will move into the /AdminPanel/src/ directory an list the files inside.
+Here we should see a file named questions.json.
+This is the file that stores the questions, answer choices, as well as correct answer.
+Open, modify, and save the file in order to add your own questions!
+If your AdminPanel is still running, you should see the questions auto update in the browser!

 ## Troubleshooting Notes

 1) if android sdk isnt installing. click file → invalidate cache and restart